sbt/sbt-native-packager/src/sphinx/archetypes/java_app/index.rst

 If you have multiple main classes then the ``JavaAppPackaging`` archetype provides you with two different ways of generating start scripts.

 1. A start script for each entry point.
-This is the default behaviour, when no ``mainClass in Compile`` is set
+This is the default behaviour, when no ``Compile / mainClass`` is set
-2. One start script for the defined ``mainClass in Compile`` and forwarding scripts for all other main classes.
+2. One start script for the defined ``Compile / mainClass`` and forwarding scripts for all other main classes.

 .. note:: What does *'forwarder script'* mean?